aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/contents-management/_index.md

 ﻿---
-title: Contents Management – Aspose.Words for Python via .NET
+title: Contents Management in Python
 articleTitle: Contents Management
 linktitle: Contents Management
 description: "How to extract and manage document contents programmatically using python."